sudjeev/KA-app/README.md

 Given some more time, the other things I would have liked to improve are:

 <ol>1.
 A better implementation of exactInfection.
 Instead of simply sorting UserNodes by the number of edges we could:

-    - Add weights to the edges that represent how often two users interact and then sort based on this value.
-We would then choose to infect a node with weak edges over one with strong edges.
+    <ul>- Add weights to the edges that represent how often two users interact and then sort based on this value.
+We would then choose to           infect a node with weak edges over one with strong edges.</ul>
-    - Add a property to UserNodes that shows how often a user engages with the website.
-We can then target highly engaged users(brand loyal) with new versions of the site as they are likely to continue using the website despite their perception of minor bugs.</ol>
+    <ul>- Add a property to UserNodes that shows how often a user engages with the website.
+We can then target highly engaged users(brand           loyal) with new versions of the site as they are likely to continue using the website despite their perception of minor bugs.</ul></ol>

 <ol>2.
 Allowing users of [my online tool](https://dry-ravine-36414.herokuapp.com/Infection) to pass in a range of percentage values.
 The    tool would essentially enable the user to compare the tradeoffs of limitedInfection <b>against</b> exactInfection for every value in the range.
 This would definitly make it easier to decide how many users to infect and what type of infection algorithm to use.</ol>

 <ol>3.
 Making the live demo more responsive and mobile friendly.</ol>